OpenHFT/Chronicle-Map/README.md

  - Log some specific operations on `ChronicleMap` (e. g. log only acquireUsing() calls, which has created a new entry)
  - Forbid performing operations of some kind on the `ChronicleMap` instance
- - Backup all changes to `ChronicleMap` to some durable storage, e. g.
+ - Backup all changes to `ChronicleMap` to some alternative storage, e. g.
 SQL database
  - Perform multi-Chronicle Map operations correctly in concurrent environment, by acquiring locks on all ChronicleMaps before updating them.
  - Perform multi-key operations on a single `ChronicleMap` correctly in concurrent environment, by